adityashirsatrao007/afiestic/README.md

 ## 👨‍💻 About Me :

-I'm Aditya 👋, I'm a passionate B.Tech student in , with a deep love for both web and software development.
+I'm Aditya 👋, I'm a passionate B.Tech student in Artificial Intelligence and Data Science, with a deep love for both web and software development.
 I thrive on creating impactful and user-centered digital experiences that combine form and function.

 ## 💻 Tech Enthusiast & Full-Stack Developer